biell/alti-server/README.md

     Finally, setting this to `list` will allow a list of vaporIds to be set with actual super admin users.

+  * **admins [vaporID|nickname]**<br>
+    An array of server admins.
+If this list is unset, then the *adminsByVaporID* section of the `launcher_config.xml` file
+    is left in-tact.
+If this array is set, then the vapor IDs in this array are set to be the server administrators and any vapor IDs listed in the `launcher_config.xml` file are replaced with this list.

   * **superAdmins [vaporID|nickname]**<br>
     This is an array (so use "add" and "del" when at the console) of vapor IDs which have super admin privledges.
 It is used